mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 real dpu_pack dpu free_vars_s free_vars
 ```

 Also this time around I transfer both the input and the output runtime variables.
-I realized while working on this example that if I only transfered the inputs that the array lengths and offsets wouldn't be moved to the DPU for the outputs!
+I realized while working on this example that if I only transferred the inputs that the array lengths and offsets wouldn't be moved to the DPU for the output arrays!

 ```sl
 inl dpu_arrays offset f =